l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 syntax, to, yes, "vibe coding" of random prototypes for whatever, the list goes on: it can be both useful *and* fun.

+Speaking of software engineering, seasoned professional engineers I highly respect and personally know report impressive results (with, yes, caveats; we'll get to those).
+It would be hubris to dismiss all of their insights.

 #### Learning curve

 And no, not all examples where LLMs generate bad responses are